Susan McClary

-Susan Kaye McClary (born October 2, 1946) is an American musicologist associated with "new musicology".
+Susan Kaye McClary (born October 2, 1946) is an American musicologist and music theorist associated with "new musicology".
 Noted for her work combining musicology with feminist music criticism, McClary is professor of musicology at Case Western Reserve University.

 Early life and education

 McClary was born in St. Louis, Missouri, and received her BA in 1968 from Southern Illinois University.
 She attended graduate school at Harvard University where she received her MA in 1971 and her PhD in 1976.
 Her doctoral dissertation was on the transition from modal to tonal organization in Monteverdi's works.
 The first half of her dissertation was later reworked and expanded in her 2004 book, Modal Subjectivities: Self-fashioning in the Italian Madrigal.
-She taught at the University of Minnesota (1977–1991), McGill University (1991–1994), University of California, Berkeley (1993), and University of California, Los Angeles (1994–2011), before becoming a Professor of Musicology at Case Western Reserve University.
-She has also held a five-year professorship at the University of Oslo (2007–2012).